Richmond Error Code E3: Overheat Protection

 The E3 error code on your Richmond tankless water heater indicates that the unit's high limit thermostat has tripped, meaning the water temperature inside the heat exchanger exceeded a safe threshold.
 This safety feature is designed to prevent scalding and damage to the unit.
 When this happens, the heater will shut down and display the E3 error.
 Several things can cause this, from simple scaling to more serious component failures.
 It's important to figure out the root cause to prevent it from happening again and potentially damaging the unit.

-Common Causes of Richmond Code E3
+Common Causes

 - Scale buildup inside the heat exchanger restricting water flow and causing overheating.